I beg to move,

 I appreciate that many councils and local authorities are entering contracts relating to providers of incineration.
 In doing so, they are diverting waste that should be recycled, because of those contractual agreements.
 That is creating a big problem.

 The hon.
 Gentleman hits the nail on the head.
 It creates a perverse incentive for local authorities which, on the one hand, have a duty to recycle, but on the other must fulfil a contract that they have entered into.
 That means that when Eunomia did the analysis it looked at a series of projections, assessing the capacity of the incinerators against the availability of the feedstock of waste.
 In response to my hon.
 Friend the Member for Huddersfield (Mr Sheerman), I would point out the assumed levels of recycling to which we are committed in Yorkshire in particular.
 We are committed to a recycling rate of 55% by 2025, 60% by 2030, and 65% by 2035.
 Eunomia and, indeed, the Government have accepted that we will have enough incineration capacity to meet the residual waste, given those recycling targets.
-Tom Murray, the DEFRA deputy head of resources and waste policy, said this year:
+Tom Murray, the deputy head of resources and waste policy at the Department for Environment, Food and Rural Affairs, said this year:

 “Our evidence is suggesting that, when we meet recycling targets…recycling will leave no capacity gap”

 The way I would help local authorities to recycle more would be to tax incinerators, just as landfill is taxed, to give them the money to increase recycling rates.
 That is being considered by the Treasury at the moment.
 The Exchequer Secretary to the Treasury said recently that the Treasury